cybermatt99/Pokemon-Pack-Opening-Simulator/README.md

 First things first, there are a LOT of zip files here (to make uploading easier).
 Download and unzip all of these files into one directory.
+BE CAREFUL WHEN DOING THIS!!!
+If you use 7zip make sure you select 'Extract Here' instead of 'Extract Files'.
+Otherwise it will create an extra file folder of the same name and you will have to redo the file extraction.
+This will cause the program not to work so be careful!

 If you have Python 3 and PyGame installed, you should be able to double-click the main.py file and start running the program.